Skip to main content

 How to prepare for an upper endoscopy:

 Your healthcare provider will talk to you about how to prepare for your procedure.
-You may be told not eat or drink anything except water for 6 to 12 hours before the procedure.
+You may be told not eat or drink anything except water for 6 hours before the procedure.
 Your provider will tell you which medicines to take or not take on the day of your procedure.
 Arrange to have someone drive you home.

 What will happen during an upper endoscopy: